-At P2,500 per truckload, no one can beat our affordable siphoning service!
+At P4,032 per truckload (for residential customers) and P5,040 per truckload (for commercial customers), no one can beat our affordable siphoning service!
 This is to encourage our customers to properly maintain their septic tanks, thus ensuring that wastewater will not overflow and harm the environment.

 How to avail of this service:

-• Fill-out this form (also available at our main office in Subic Bay Freeport); submit this and pay the P100 inspection fee to our cashier.
+• Fill-out this form (also available at our main office in Subic Bay Freeport)

 • SUBICWATER personnel will inspect if your septic tank can be accessed by our vacuum truck.

-• If deemed accessible, you will be asked to pay the P2,500 siphoning fee.
+• If deemed accessible, you will be asked to pay the P4,032 siphoning fee (for residential customers) or P5,040 siphoning fee (for commercial customers).
 We will now send our vacuum truck and personnel to clean your septic tank.